KamilAndrzejczuk/TCinema/README.md

 ## Status

-Project is about half way to be done, there are a lot of things to do like:
+Project is about 50% done, there are things to do like:
 - styling
 - forms validation
 - more admin panel functionalities
-- adding carousel with actual repertoire movies showing more details about it
+- adding carousel/slider with actual repertoire movies showing more details about it